Factbox: Reaction to Canada's boycott of 2020 Games

 Australian Olympic Committee statement:

-Paralympics Australia backed AOC’s plans to focus on a 2021 Games: “Paralympics Australia is wholly supportive of a postponement of the Paralympic Games in the best interests of public health, both here and abroad.
-It is hard to see another option.”

-Athletics Australia CEO Darren Gocher said in a statement: “While we recognize the complexities around a postponement, nothing is more important than the health and safety of our athletes and the world community.”

 Swimming Australia chief executive Leigh Russell supported the AOC’s decision.
-“Although it’s a devastating prospect for the Games to be postponed, it is the correct decision, as we must focus on our families and our communities at this challenging time.”
+“Although it’s a devastating prospect for the Games to be postponed, it is the correct decision, as we must focus on our families and our communities at this challenging time.

+“When the time is right, we will look ahead to the planning phase for 2021 but right now our focus must remain on stopping and slowing the spread of COVID-19 and supporting our people,” Russell said in a statement.

 Japanese Prime Minister Shinzo Abe, speaking to parliament, said postponing the Olympics was an option if holding them in their “complete form” became impossible.